-Section 10.854(1)(e)5, Rules of the Auditor General, requires the name or official title of the entity.
-The official title of the entity is the Therapeutic Learning Center Charter School - a component of the Arc of the St. Johns, Inc.
+Section 10.854(1)(e)5 Rules of the Auditor General, requires the name or official title of the entity.
+The official title of the entity is the St. Johns Community Campus Charter School - a component of the Arc of the St. Johns, Inc.

-Financial Condition
+Financial Condition and Management

-Sections 10.854(1)(e)2, Rules of the Auditor General, requires that we report the results of our determination as to whether or not the Charter School has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
+Sections 10.854(1)(e)2 and 10.855(11) Rules of the Auditor General, require us to apply appropriate procedures and communicate whether or not the Charter School has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific condition(s) met.
 In connection with our audit, we determined that the Charter School did not meet any of the conditions described in Section 218.503(1), Florida Statutes.

-Pursuant to Sections 10.854(1)(e)6.a and 10.855(12), Rules of the Auditor General, we applied financial condition assessment procedures for the Charter School.
+Pursuant to Sections 10.854(1)(e)6a and 10.855(12) Rules of the Auditor General, we applied financial condition assessment procedures for the Charter School.
 It is management's responsibility to monitor the Charter School's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.